pmean/build-website/text/20/greenland-observational-quote.md

 title: "Quote: In medicine, there is automatic..."
 author: "Steve Simon"
 source: "New"
-date: "Created: 2020-05-23"
+date:2020-05-23"
-category: Quote
+categories: Quote
 tags: Observational studies
 output: html_document
 ---

-In [medicine] there is automatic downgrading of observational studies below randomized (no matter how fine the former or irrelevant the latter – med RCTs are notorious for patient selectivity).
+In [medicine] there is automatic downgrading of observational studies below randomized (no matter how fine the former or irrelevant the latter <U+FFFD> med RCTs are notorious for patient selectivity).

 <!---More--->